 Why, then, does there seem to be so much conflicting information about the use of what has been called a "wonder drug"?
 For a parent with a sick child, the mixed messages from researchers and the media can be particularly perplexing.

 Eventually, a patient may need a stronger class of antibiotic because bacterial strains become resistant.
-Also, some children might be allergic to antibiotics, and we don't know whether they are until we try.
+Also, some children are allergic to antibiotics, and we don't know whether they are until we try and they have reactions.

 Lui: For children under 2 years old, it's harder to figure out what the underlying issue may be.
 They can't tell us what's really causing them discomfort.